-I put my faith in my Queens and Sires to give the kittens a good start in life with excellent genetic temperaments.
+I put my faith in my Queens and Sires to give the kittens a good start in life.
+This means starting with excellent genetic temperaments.
 After that, it’s up to us humans to continue on the patient and nurturing legacy.
 This will mimick what their mother provides to them as babies.

 Think of it like adopting a newborn baby.
 You can do the research on the parents before you make a decision to adopt a particular child.
 Once the baby is in your home, part of the experience of raising that baby is watching it’s personality grown and develop.
 You try to bring up the best person you can with love and nurturing.
 Getting to know your baby is a journey – not really something that you can require before you bring it home.
 It’s the same exact way with a kitten.
 When these babies go home they’ve only been alive for about 3 months!
 Their life has just begun and they have to discover who they are themselves.